rossta/rossta.github.com/source/blog/2017-11-05-from-sprockets-to-webpack.html.md

 export default SomeModule;
 ```

 There's a problem though.
-Once `SomeModule` moved to Webpack, it is no longer available in the global scope and no longer a property of `App`.
+Once `SomeModule` moved to Webpack, it was no longer available in the global scope as a property of `App`.
 References to `App.SomeModule` in Sprockets would be `undefined`.
-To maintain backwards compatibility, we wanted to make `SomeModule` available in both Webpack and Sprockets.
+To maintain backwards compatibility, we had to find a way to make `SomeModule` available in both Webpack and Sprockets.

-Practically, this meant `some_module.js` could be available through an import in Webpack:
+Practically, this meant `SomeModule` could be available both as an import in Webpack...

 ```javascript
 import SomeModule from '../some_module';

 SomeModule.someMethod();
 ```
-And in the global scope with Sprockets, it would be added back into the global `App` instance:
+...and in the global scope as a property the global `App` instance:

 ```javascript
 App.SomeModule.someMethod();
 ```

-In other words, we wanted to have ES6 module cake and eat it too.
+In other words, we wanted to have our ES6 module cake and eat it too.
 Luckily, Webpack provides a mechanism to do this.

 ## Exporting from Webpack

-Webpack has provides for a use case that met our needs: that of library authors.
-This entails [configuring the Webpack output to export a variable](https://webpack.js.org/configuration/output/#output-library) for public consumption.
+Webpack provides for a use case that met our needs: that of library authors.
+This entails [configuring the Webpack output to export a variable](https://webpack.js.org/configuration/output/#output-library) to its receiving scope——in our case, the browser `window`.
 That meant we would package our Webpack modules into a library for our Sprockets code!

 To do this, we modified our Webpack config: